alifaizankazmi/codingWithoutCoffee/content/posts/listReversal.md

     2 - indices
     2 1 0

-Great, now we need to wrap up all of this into a function.
+Great, now we need to wrap all of this into a function.
 We can't name our function `reverse` since that name is already reserved (for a function the definition of which I'm too scared to find out just yet).
+Here's the function:

     reverseList: {
         [list] list (-1 + count list) - til count list